Devonport, Tasmania

 Devonport (/ˈdɛvənpɔːrt/ DEV-ən-port; pirinilaplu/palawa kani: Limilinaturi) is a port city situated at the mouth of the Mersey River on the north-west coast of Tasmania, Australia.
-Positioned 47 km east of Burnie and 98 km north of Launceston, its harbour manages over half of Tasmania's imports and exports, standing as the busiest freight port on the island.
-Devonport also plays a central role in Tasmania's trade sector, supporting industries such as agriculture, manufacturing, and tourism.
+Positioned 47 km east of Burnie and 98 km north of Launceston, it is the busiest freight port on the island, managing over half Tasmania's imports and exports.

+Devonport's supporting industries include agriculture, manufacturing, and tourism.
 The City of Devonport's gross domestic product (GDP) was estimated at $3.5b in 2023.

-The city is home to the Spirit of Tasmania's passenger terminal, facilitating roll-on/roll-off (RoRo) ferry operations connecting mainland Australia and Tasmania since July 1985.
+Devonport's harbour is home to the Spirit of Tasmania's passenger terminal, facilitating roll-on/roll-off (RoRo) ferry operations connecting mainland Australia and Tasmania.
 In the 2022–23 fiscal year, the Port of Devonport welcomed over 450,000 passengers.

 The completion of the $240m Quaylink project is expected to increase this capacity by an additional 160,000 passengers annually.

 Devonport was established in 1893 through the amalgamation of the 1850s settlements of Torquay on the east bank and Formby on the west bank of the Mersey River.
 The township became a municipality in 1907 and was designated a city by Prince Charles on 21 April 1981.

-Devonport holds the status of Tasmania's third-largest city, with an urban population of 26,150 at the 2021 Australian census, encompassing a total of 48,293 residents living within the greater statistical area.
+With an urban population of 26,150 at the 2021 Australian census, Devonport is Tasmania's third-largest city, encompassing a total of 48,293 residents living within the greater statistical area.

-Despite its relatively small size, Devonport has facilitated business for many pioneering industries that achieved notable success on a national scale.
-Circa 1901, the Finlayson family foundry, known for its innovation, engineered what is believed to be the first steam car in the Southern Hemisphere.
+Despite its relatively small size, Devonport has been foundational for many innovative industries that grew to be nationally-significant, such as the Finlayson family foundry, who engineered what is believed to be the first steam car in the Southern Hemisphere.

-Similarly, family members of shipping company Holyman & Sons played a pivotal role in establishing the first airline connecting Bass Strait in 1934 as Holyman Airways, which eventually evolved into Australian National Airways and subsequently merged with Ansett.
+Similarly, family members of shipping company Holyman & Sons established the first airline connecting Bass Strait in 1934 as Holyman Airways, which eventually evolved into Australian National Airways and subsequently merged with Ansett.

-Devonport holds a significant place in Australian political history as the home town of both Joseph Lyons, the tenth Prime Minister of Australia, and his wife, Dame Enid Lyons.
-Dame Enid made history as the first woman elected to the House of Representatives and the first woman to serve in the federal cabinet.
-Enid lived at the family residence, "Home Hill" until her death in 1981.
-Recognised for its historical significance, Home Hill has become a popular tourist destination and is registered with the National Trust of Australia.
+Devonport also holds a place in Australian political history as the home town of both Joseph Lyons, the tenth Prime Minister of Australia, and Dame Enid Lyons, the first woman elected to the House of Representatives and the first woman to serve in the federal cabinet.
+Dame Enid lived at their residence, "Home Hill" until her death in 1981, which has since become a popular tourist destination and is registered with the National Trust of Australia.